wakywayne/WakyWayneBlog/posts/MongoDB-database.md

  // This will return an array of objects where if the type is hit you should highlight
 ```

+### Standard versus Keyword analyzers
+- The standard analyzer will break words apart Manchester United will return both manchester and united results (*b-tree index*)
+- The keyword analyzer will keep it as a token Manchester United will be grouped as one token (*inverted index*)

+> This means that you should think about how your text search needs to be tokenized.
+Once you've done that you should look into which analyzer best fits those needs.
+#### Some useful resources to understand how search queries work
+- www.atlassearchsoccer.com
+- www.atlassearchindexes.com
+- www.atlassearchmovies.com

 # Geospatial Data
 **Must have location sub doc, with {type: "Point", coordinates: [longitude, latitude]} _You can look up correct GeoJSON format_**